Billy Sherring

-William John Sherring (September 18, 1877 – September 5, 1964) was a Canadian athlete of English and Irish descent, winner of the marathon race at the 1906 Intercalated Games (or 1906 Olympic Games, as they were at the time considered to be).
+William John Sherring (September 18, 1877 – September 5, 1964) was a Canadian athlete of English and Irish descent, winner of the marathon race at the 1906 Olympic Games (later called "Intercalated Games").

 During the decade of the early 1900s, Sherring, from Hamilton, Ontario was acknowledged to be a world class marathoner.
 He had won a second place behind a fellow countryman Jack Caffery at the Boston Marathon in 1900.
 He also had won the Hamilton Around the Bay Road Race on two occasions.

 In 1906, Sherring – an athlete of St. Patrick's Athletic Club – was chosen to represent Canada in the Athens Olympic Games.
 However, it was left up to him, a working man with meager resources (he was a brakeman at the Grand Trunk Railway), to finance his journey to Athens.
 Sherring managed to collect an amount claimed to be between $45 and $90 (a clearly insufficient amount to travel to Athens), which he then bet on a horse named Cicely which won with good odds.
-He arrived to Athens seven weeks before the Olympic Games and started to work as a porter at the Athens railway station.
+He arrived in Athens seven weeks before the Olympic Games and started to work as a porter at the Athens railway station.